GerHobbelt/owemdjee/README.md

 - **bitsery** [📁](./bitsery) [🌐](https://github.com/GerHobbelt/bitsery) -- header only C++ binary serialization library, designed around the networking requirements for real-time data delivery, especially for games.
 All cross-platform requirements are enforced at compile time, so serialized data do not store any meta-data information and is as small as possible.
 - **BLAKE3** [📁](./BLAKE3) [🌐](https://github.com/GerHobbelt/BLAKE3) -- cryptographic hash
 - **BlingFire** [📁](./BlingFire) [🌐](https://github.com/GerHobbelt/BlingFire) -- we are a team at Microsoft called Bling (Beyond Language Understanding), sharing our [FInite State machine and REgular expression manipulation library](https://github.com/microsoft/BlingFire) (FIRE).
 We use Fire for many linguistic operations inside Bing such as Tokenization, Multi-word expression matching, Unknown word-guessing, Stemming / Lemmatization just to mention a few.

+  Fire can also be used to improve FastText: see [here](https://github.com/microsoft/BlingFire#8-example-of-reaching-99-accuracy-for-language-detection).

+  Bling Fire Tokenizer provides state of the art performance for Natural Language text tokenization.

 - **bloom** [📁](./bloom) [🌐](https://github.com/GerHobbelt/bloom) -- C++ Bloom Filter Library, which offers optimal parameter selection based on expected false positive rate, union, intersection and difference operations between bloom filters and compression of in-use table (increase of false positive probability vs space).
 - **bolt** [📁](./bolt) [🌐](https://github.com/GerHobbelt/bolt) -- a deep learning library with high performance and heterogeneous flexibility.
 - **boost** [📁](./boost) [🌐](https://github.com/GerHobbelt/boost) -- required by several other libraries in this collection